Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Method

 \section{Method}

-In this section, we present the technical details of our proposed HaQGNN.
-An overview of this method is illustrated in Fig. \ref{figure3_a}, which consists of four main steps:
+We now present the proposed framework, illustrated in Fig.~\ref{figure3_a}, which consists of four main steps:

-\textbf{\textit{Step 1 Candidate Circuit Generation:}} Based on the hardware topology and noise characteristics of the quantum device, a set of qubits is selected such that they exhibit favorable connectivity and low susceptibility to noise.
-A large number of candidate quantum circuits are then generated on the selected qubits, following the supported native gate set and qubit connectivity of the target device.
+\textbf{\textit{Step 1 Candidate Circuits Generation:}} A subset of qubits is first selected based on device topology and noise characteristics to ensure favorable connectivity and reduced noise impact.
+Based on this hardware-aware selection, a large set of candidate quantum circuits is generated under the native gate set and connectivity constraints of the target device.

-\textbf{\textit{Step 2 PST Prediction:}} A graph neural network (GNNs-1) is employed to predict the PST, a metric correlated with circuit fidelity.
-This step enables the early rejection of low-fidelity candidate circuits, thereby filtering out circuits with potentially higher fidelity.
+\textbf{\textit{Step 2 PST Prediction:}} A graph neural network (GNN-1) is employed to predict PST, which serves as a proxy for circuit fidelity.
+This enables early rejection of low-fidelity candidates, effectively retaining circuits with higher fidelity potential.

-\textbf{\textit{Step 3 KTA Prediction:}} A second graph neural network (GNNs-2) is designed to estimate the KTA, a surrogate metric for classification accuracy, over the high-fidelity circuits identified in \textbf{\textit{Step 2}}.
+\textbf{\textit{Step 3 KTA Prediction:}} A second graph neural network (GNN-2) is designed to estimate the KTA, a surrogate metric for classification accuracy, over the high-fidelity circuits identified in \textbf{\textit{Step 2}}.
 The top-$k$ circuits with the highest predicted KTA values are selected for further refinement.

-\textbf{\textit{Step 4 Final Training and Kernel Selection:}} A classical optimizer is employed to train the parameters of the top-$k$ high-KTA circuits with the high PST values from scratch, and the circuit with the best task-specific classification accuracy is selected as the final quantum kernel.
+\textbf{\textit{Step 4 Final Training and Kernel Selection:}} A classical optimizer is then employed to train the parameters of the top-$k$ circuits, selected based on high KTA and PST values.
+The circuit achieving the best task-specific classification performance is chosen as the final quantum kernel.